This article is intended for administrators.

 - if they are not the session creator, they can only invite their administered users.

-- Restricted admins can only see participants that they administer,
+- Entities admins can only see participants that they administer,

 - They can edit the funding/approval status of their administered users only,

 - They can only remove participants they administer.